MI-Hussain/DepthSense/README.md

 # DepthSense
-This is the official updated version of DepthSense - the official implementation of "Advancing Autonomous Driving: DepthSense with Radar and Spatial Attention" paper under revision.
+This is the official updated version of DepthSense - the official implementation of "Advancing Autonomous Driving: DepthSense with Radar and Spatial Attention".
+Depth perception is crucial for spatial understanding and has traditionally been achieved through stereoscopic imaging.
+However, the precision of depth estimation using stereoscopic methods depends on the accurate calibration of binocular vision sensors.
+Monocular cameras, while more accessible, often suffer from reduced accuracy, especially under challenging imaging conditions.
+Optical sensors, too, face limitations in adverse environments, leading researchers to explore radar technology as a reliable alternative.
+Although radar provides coarse but accurate signals, its integration with fine-grained monocular camera data remains underexplored.
+In this research, we propose DepthSense, a novel radar-assisted monocular depth enhancement approach.
+DepthSense employs an encoder-decoder architecture, a Radar Residual Network, feature fusion with a spatial attention mechanism, and an ordinal regression layer to deliver precise depth estimations.
+We conducted extensive experiments on the nuScenes dataset to validate the effectiveness of DepthSense.
+Our methodology not only surpasses existing approaches in quantitative performance but also reduces parameter complexity and inference times.
+Our findings demonstrate that DepthSense represents a significant advancement over traditional stereo methods, offering a robust and efficient solution for depth estimation in autonomous driving.
+By leveraging the complementary strengths of radar and monocular camera data, DepthSense sets a new benchmark in the field, paving the way for more reliable and accurate spatial perception systems.

 ## :wrench: Dependencies and Installation

-- Python >= 3.7 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html))
+- Python >= 3.9 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html))
 - [PyTorch >= 1.9](https://pytorch.org/)

 ### Installation